Retirement ‘super savers' tend to have the biggest 401(k) balances. Here's what they do differently

 Savers who have $250,000 or more are more likely to be older, according to Transamerica's research, with 44% of baby boomers having reached that savings level, followed by 33% of Gen Xers, 24% of millennials, and 16% of Gen Zers.

-A smaller portion of savers had reached the $1 million mark — including 16% of baby boomers, 9% of Gen Xers, 4% of millennials and 4% of Gen Zers.
+A smaller portion of savers had reached the $1 million mark — including 16% of baby boomers, 9% of Gen Xers, 4% of millennials and 4% of Gen Zers, Transamerica said.

-Because the study asked for total household retirement savings, savers who say they reached that threshold may be also including balances accumulated by someone else, noted Catherine Collinson, founding CEO and president of nonprofit Transamerica Institute and its division Transamerica Center for Retirement Studies.
+Because the study asked for total household retirement savings, savers who say they reached that threshold may also be including balances accumulated by someone else, noted Catherine Collinson, founding CEO and president of Transamerica Institute and Transamerica Center for Retirement Studies.

 What to focus on to achieve 'super saver' status